General Aviation PJ

 The General Aviation PJ was a flying boat produced in the United States in the 1930s as a search-and-rescue aircraft for the Coast Guard.
+Five were built, with one converted to be a PJ-2 with engines in the other direction.

+The aircraft would land and take-off on water, but did have some wheels for when it was brought up on land from the water.
+They were in service until August 1941.

+Each of the five aircraft was named for stars.
+General Aviation was the then-new name for Fokker America, after it was purchased by General Motors; the other designation for this design was the AF-15.
+It was also called the FLB for Flying Life Boat.

 Design

 Originally designated FLB (for "Flying Life Boat"), it was a conventional high-wing cantilever monoplane with a flying boat hull and outrigger pontoons mounted on the wings slightly outboard of mid-span.
 The twin pusher engines were carried in separate nacelles on pylons above the wings.
 The hull was a monocoque metal structure, and the wing was a wooden structure skinned with plywood.
 The basic design was based on that of the Fokker F.11, but substantially enlarged (Fokker's American operation was renamed General Aviation after purchase by General Motors in 1930).
 While not a true amphibian and able to land on dry land, the PJ was equipped with retractable undercarriage that functioned as its own, self-carrying beaching trolley.

+Operational history

 Five examples were operated by the US Coast Guard during the 1930s, named Antares, Altair, Acrux, Acamar, and Arcturus (hull numbers FLB-51 through FLB-55).
 In 1933, Antares underwent a major refit that included a redesign of her engine nacelles, converting these to tractor configuration.

+They were retired in August 1941.